- Stillwater Public Schools

 Spanish 2 strives to integrate and develop the American Council on the Teaching of Foreign Languages’ five content areas: communication, cultures, connections, comparisons and communities.
 We work to help students move from Novice, into Intermediate level language skills.

-Understand spoken or written Spanish in context, given the vocabulary studied in the course.
+Students will be expected to:- Understand spoken or written Spanish in context, given the vocabulary studied in the course.

-Communicate by writing or speaking about different events or topics of daily life in the past as well as the present tense, as needed.
+- Communicate by writing or speaking about different events or topics of daily life in the past as well as the present tense, as needed.

-Be able to ask and answer questions for information, to request that someone else do something, and make comparisons within the topics studied.
+- Be able to ask and answer questions for information, to request that someone else do something, and make comparisons within the topics studied.

-Expand awareness and understanding of Hispanic culture.
+- Expand awareness and understanding of Hispanic culture.
 Readings and videos in Spanish will be used.

 Successful completion of Spanish 2 fulfills the graduation requirements of two consecutive levels of a foreign language.